 Masking: Masking—preferably with an N95 or KN95—is required indoors for all individuals, both vaccinated and unvaccinated, unless (i) they are in their residence hall room whether alone or with their roommate; (ii) they are alone in a work space; or (iii) while they are eating in a dining location or during an approved event.
 Masking is no longer required outdoors except when vaccinated or unvaccinated individuals cannot maintain proper social distancing.

 Event Attendees: All events should be registered on CampusGroups, and it is the sole responsibility of the sponsoring organization to ensure an attendee list is created through CampusGroups for each in-person gathering.

 Dining/Food: CWRU will resume dining operations in accordance with pre-pandemic policies and procedures, including enhancements such as grab-and-go options.
 Groups are encouraged to avoid buffet-style food offerings.
 If necessary, only one or two individuals from the group should be serving the food.

 Travel: Per university policy, all groups traveling must be fully masked at all times while in transit.
-It is recommended that no more than two individuals share a vehicle if they live in separate domiciles.
+It is recommended that no more than four individuals share a vehicle if they live in separate domiciles.